Over time the English setter has become a worldwide phenomenon in the bird dog world—and less English in the process.

 No. Similar numbers of setters are registered in Spain and slightly more in France.
 But Italy leads the pack, by a mile.
 With annual registrations ranging from 10 to 20 thousand pups, Italian breeders sometimes register more English setters than the rest of the world combined.

 So why is the English setter so popular in Italy, of all places?
-To find out, I posted a question on a well-known Italian hunting dog forum asking members why they loved the English setter so much.
+To find out, I posted a question on a well-known Italian gun dog forum asking members why they loved the English setter so much.
 Some of the answers affirmed my belief that the sporting press can have a huge effect on a breed’s popularity.
 One respondent wrote:

 “The English setter is the most popular dog here because many of the big-name writers of the 50s, 60s and 70s were setter enthusiasts.
 Vincenzo Celano’s books about hunting woodcock with setters for example were very influential.
 And all you had to do was open any hunting magazine like Diana and you’d see article after article about English setters.”